amykim17/Enhancing-Training-and-Awareness-of-DRI-for-Equity-Seeking-Groups-in-Evolutionary-Biology/README.md

 ## The Team

 **Members:**
-- Amy Kim (PhD candidate, The university of British Columbia)
+- **Amy Kim** (PhD candidate, The university of British Columbia)
-- Xingwan Yi (Post-doc, The University of British Columbia)
+- **Xingwan Yi** (Post-doc, The University of British Columbia)
-- Zhiqin Long (PhD student, The University of British Columbia)
+- **Zhiqin Long** (PhD student, The University of British Columbia)
-- Yue Yu (PhD candidate, The University of British Columbia)
+- **Yue Yu** (PhD candidate, The University of British Columbia)

 **Roles & Responsibilities:** [Team Directory](link-to-directory) outlines roles, responsibilities and their ways of working.
-- Amy Kim: Project lead.
+- **Amy Kim**: Project lead.
 Manages the project and coordinates the team.
-Helps create timelines, gather and develop materials, and execute tasks related to the project.
+Helps create timelines, gather and develop materials, and oversees tasks related to the project until completion.
-- Xingwan Yi: Develops the main training modules for the website.
+- **Xingwan Yi**: Project assistant.
+Helps develop the main training modules for the website.
-- Zhiqin Long: Assists in developing and editing training materials for the website.
+- **Zhiqin Long**: Project member.
+Assists in developing and editing training materials for the website.
-- Yue YU: Assists in developing and editing training materials for the website.
+- **Yue YU**: Project member.
+Assists in developing and editing training materials for the website.

 ## Contributing